kaalam/document.source/jazz_reference/pages/api_ref_channel_bash.md

 ## In terms of the Jazz server API

 This is a function call: either GET `//bash/exec/(//lmdb/stuff/script)` or GET `//bash/exec/(&ls%20-la)` the argument can be anything in
 Persisted, Volatile, even a file or an //http get or a (%-encoded) constant as in the second example.

-The API reserves a block of 4 Kb size for the answer.
+{% include note.html content="In a function call (or a filter), constants are not terminated by a `;` but by the closing bracket." %}

+{% include note.html content="API-wise, this is a modify() call (instead of an exec() call) because the key is empty." %}

+{% include note.html content="Note that when you call it with a constant, it automatically creates a Tuple with a 4Kb vector of byte reserved for the answer.
 Anything longer than that will be cut off.

-{% include note.html content="In a function call (or a filter), constants are not terminated by a `;` but by the closing bracket." %}
+That Tuple will be returned by the GET call." %}

 <br/>